 Do Not connect the work cable directly to the ground rod.
+Do not coil up excess ground or power cables.
+Cut to proper length and reterminate as needed.

 - 5. Make sure work cable and ground cables are properly connected.
 The work cable must have a solid connection to the cutting table.
 The work and ground connections must be free from rust, dirt, grease, oil and paint.
 If necessary grind or sand down to bare metal.
 Use lock washers to keep the connections tight.
 Using electrical joint compound to prevent corrosion is also recommended. - 6.
 The plasma power supply chassis is connected to the power distribution system ground as required by electrical codes.
 If the plasma supply is close to the cutting table (see NOTE) a second ground rod is not usually needed, in fact it could be detrimental as it can set up ground loop currents that cause interference.